albertotonda/symbolic-regression-ode-systems/README.md

 6. Return the best ODE system.

 ## TODO
+- Next step: create the modified dataset.
 - Creating a conda environment with everything included seems to be super painful.
-Either I installed pySR, or all the other packages.
+Either I installed pySR, or all the other package.
+At the moment, environment (srode) seems to work.
+Fingers crossed.